wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-hive-pig-udf-dotnet-csharp.md

 	* Visual Studio 2015 Preview

-* Hadoop on HDInsight cluster - see [Provision an HDInsight cluster](/documentation/articles/hdinsight-provision-clusters) for steps to create a cluster
+* Hadoop on HDInsight cluster - see [Provision an HDInsight cluster](/documentation/articles/hdinsight-provision-clusters-v1) for steps to create a cluster

 * Hadoop Tools for Visual Studio.
 See [Get started using HDInsight Hadoop Tools for Visual Studio](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started) for steps on installing and configuring the tools.

 ##.NET on HDInsight

 The .NET common language runtime (CLR) and frameworks are installed by default on Windows-based HDInsight clusters.
 This allows you to use C# applications with Hive and Pig streaming (data is passed between Hive/Pig and the C# application via stdout/stdin).

+Currently there is no support for running .NET Framework applications on Linux-based HDInsight clusters.

 ##.NET and streaming